netresearch/t3x-nr_cdn/README.rst

 What does it do
 ===============

-This extension will link satic media in your page to your Contetn Delivery Network or just any other static server for media like.
+This extension will link static media in your page to your Content Delivery Network or just any other static server for media delivery.

 http://en.wikipedia.org/wiki/Content_delivery_network

-So you can use your full featured CDN to deliver content to your customers faster and offload traffic from your CMS servers or just use some lightweight fast http server like lighttpd.
+So you can use your full featured CDN or just use some lightweight fast http server like lighttpd to deliver content to your customers faster and offload traffic from your CMS servers.

 nr_cdn will rewrite URLs to static files in served pages e. g.: